Ultimate Guide to the Real Estate “iBuyers” in 2024

 In 2021, we moved and sold our house to Opendoor again.
 It took us much longer to move than we expected, and we were able to extend our stay after closing by a whole week for very little.
 The convenience was incredible.

 Opendoor sold the home for about $20,000 more 6 months later, which, given what the real estate market was doing during that time, was a fair increase for what they offered.
+They probably ate a significant chunk of that in holding costs alone, and didn’t make much money on the transaction, I would guess.

 Conclusion